Skip to content

 export default App;

-To access the HTML DOM element of the Row component.
+To access the HTML DOM element of the Column component.

 1. Declare a variable to hold the ref but don’t initialize it with a value

-3. Set the declared variable as the value of the ref prop of the Row component
+3. Set the declared variable as the value of the ref prop of the Column component

 import Row from '@components/Layout/Row/Row';